Wrecked Japanese nuclear plant to double pay after criticism

 It will also tighten supervision of contractors and improve meals and other conditions at the site where three reactors melted down in March 2011 after an earthquake and tsunami.

-A Reuters investigation last month found that workers’ pay was being skimmed, some had been hired under false pretences, and some contractors had links to organized crime gangs.
+A Reuters investigation last month found that workers’ pay was being skimmed, some had been hired under false pretences, and some contractors had links to organised crime gangs.

 Tokyo Electric also faces a shortage of workers for the clean-up, that will take decades and cost more than $150 billion.